Stojanovic94/Cooking-Course/README.md

 ## What it is.

 A curated web form designed to allows users to input their details for the cooking course.

-Below is a summary of what was accomplished:
+##  How it works.

+---

 ### 1. **Web Form Creation**
-   - A user-friendly form was developed to collect various details, including name, contact information, and preferred cooking styles or course schedules.
+   - A user-friendly form was developed to collect various details, including name(s), contact information, and preferred cooking styles or course schedules by the user.
    - Each field was clearly labeled to ensure users understand the type of information required.

 ### 2. **Validation**